NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.MergePlugin.rst

 |pluginIcon|

-*This documentation is for version 1.0 of Merge.*
+*This documentation is for version 1.0 of Merge (net.sf.openfx.MergePlugin).*

 Description
 -----------